collapsed-stacks/startups/questions/11355/is-there-any-online-place-where-i-can-find-users-to-validate-my-idea.md

 - tagged: `beta-testing`, `testing`
 - score: 2

-<p>I am learning to create something truly useful and I am having difficulty in finding people who can test my idea.
-Is there any online place where I can validate my beta version. </p>
+I am learning to create something truly useful and I am having difficulty in finding people who can test my idea.
+Is there any online place where I can validate my beta version.

 ## Answer 11554